rm-rf42/ts-task-script-utils/spec.md

 >>> result.tsformat()
 '2020-12-21T18:30:20Z'

-# Case 3: when raw datetime string doesn't match with one of the format in datetime_formats_list and is ambiguous
+# Case 3: when raw datetime string doesn't match with one of the format
+# in datetime_formats_list and is ambiguous.
-# This is just an example and there could be multiple cases that may lead to ambiguity or invalid datetime.
+# This is just an example and there could be multiple cases that may
+# lead to ambiguity or invalid datetime.
 # These are discussed in later sections of this documents
 >>> result = parse("21-12-20 12:30:20 PM America/Chicago", formats_list=datetime_formats_list)
 '''